Fall 2022 and Spring and Fall 2023 applicants are eligible for a GRE waiver upon review by faculty.

 In addition, the MPH degree faculty emphasizes the interconnectedness of public health and clinical medicine and provides a solid foundation in core skills, such as:

 We also offer an Advanced Certificate in Foundations of Public Health, and JD/MPH and MD/MPH dual-degrees.

 The Hofstra University Master of Public Health program has been accredited by the Council on Education for Public Health (CEPH) for a five-year term extending through December 31, 2021.
 CEPH is an independent agency recognized by the United States Department of Education to accredit schools and programs of public health.
-It is the only accredited Master of Public Health program in Nassau County, Long Island, NY, and Queens County, NY.

 If you wish to obtain a copy of our final self-study report or CEPH's report on our final self-study, please contact Martine Hackett, PhD, MPH, CHES, program director.